 The hole punch has been Pindell’s favorite tool.
 She became fixated on the shape when she remembered that red dots were affixed to the bottom of root beer mugs when she was a child.
 The red dot “designated that the glassware could be used by nonwhites.”
 Putting it in her art allowed her to reclaim it.
 “I get great pleasure out of punching holes” and used the hole punch to modify sheets of metal and paper, turning them into spray paint stencils.
 She then used the leftover confetti-like disks to make pointillist collages with added glitter, talcum powder, etc. One example, shown in the Los Angeles County Museum of Art’s 2019 Outliers Exhibition was a 1977 mixed-media work of small rectangular pieces of linen, loosely stitched together and overlaid with hole punched paper dots, mixed with paint and glitter.
 This work showed how she melded abstract painting, structured on a grid, with the craft of traditional quilt-making.

 When she discovered that she was allergic to oil paint, she turned to acrylic and spray paint and exhibited her work sporadically at small galleries, which showed art of African Americans and other minorities.

 In 1979, Pindell suffered a shattering memory loss from a near-fatal car accident.
 Her work became more autobiographical as she tried to heal herself and piece together her lost memories.
 Eight months after the accident, Pindell made a 12-minute video “Free, White, and 21.”
-It is Pindell’s best-known video as it detailed the racism both she and her mother endured throughout their lives.
+It is political art and Pindell’s best-known video as it detailed the racism both she and her mother endured throughout their lives.
 She portrays the two main characters: herself and the bigoted white woman as referenced in the video’s title.
 Pindell wears a mask and a blonde wig as her white character dismisses the experiences of racism, relayed in the video.

 Her installation “Hunger” dealt with the use of New York canals as conduits for abolitionists to transport and house slaves during the 18th century.
 It included a set of 18th-century shackles used on enslaved children.